Hylinn/Minecraft-Forge-Mods/README.md

   When casting a spell, it is possible to charge it up in a similar manner to using a bow.
 Each spell handles the effect of charging differently.
 Charging a spell also causes the spell to damage the wand more than an uncharged spell up to a maximum of 8 damage.

   There is also a one second cooldown after a spell is cast before another spell can start.
+This cooldown is removed when in creative mode.

   ####Air
   #####Gust